zm711/spikeanalysis/docs/source/submodules/spike_data.rst

 as well as the fact that many contacts of the probes are in similar locations and so should have correlated PC spaces.
 The Isolation
 Distance relies on the mahalobnis distances and is reported as the smallest mahalobnis distance of the nearest spike not found in the current cluster.
 Proposed by Harris et al (2001) and equation adapted from Schmitzer-Torbert et al (2005).
-Isolation distances can vary from :math:`0` to :math:`\infty` with great distance indicating that clusters are farther apart in PC space.
+Isolation distances can vary from :math:`0` to :math:`\infty` with greater distance indicating that clusters are farther apart in PC space and thus likely cleaner clusters.

 .. math::